 You can use a speed square for a lot of things.
 They’re a very versatile tool.
-Once you learn what all the numbers and tick marks are, there’s a whole lot of things you can do.
-It has all of the roof pitches on the speed square so you can layout all different kinds of trusses at different pitches by using it.
+Once you learn what all the numbers and tick marks are, there are a whole lot of things you can do.
+It has all of the roof pitches on the speed square so you can lay out all different kinds of trusses at different pitches by using it.
 You can design all of your trusses by just using the speed square.

 Here’s a video that discusses how to find the pitch of your trusses:

 We used a circular saw to cut the birdsmouth notch (the part that rests on the frame of the coop.)
 Once you have your first one cut out it works as a template for the rest.